-Management Schemes make a significant contribution to the implementation of the EC Habitats Directive and the Birds Directive for EMSs.
+Management Schemes make a significant contribution to the implementation of The Conservation of Habitats and Species Regulations 2017 (as amended) for EMSs.

-Article 6 of the Habitats Directive defines the requirements for the management of EMSs, specifically with Articles 6(1) and 6(2) of the Habitats Directive1, which require Member States to establish and implement appropriate measures to conserve and avoid deterioration of the natural habitats and species for the areas that have been designated.
+Article 6 of the Habitats Directive defines the requirements for the management of EMSs, specifically with Articles 6(1) and 6(2) of the Habitats Directive, which require Member States (including the UK) to establish and implement appropriate measures to conserve and avoid deterioration of the natural habitats and species for the areas that have been designated.